This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-Pixelation problems with Procreate are usually due to the canvas size being too small.
-For the least amount of pixelation, make your canvas as large you’ll need for your final product.
-Procreate is a raster-based program, so if you zoom in too much, or your canvas is too small, you will always see some pixelation.
+Pixelation problems with Procreate are usually due to the canvas size being wrong.
+For the least amount of pixelation, make your canvas the appropriate size for your final product.
+Procreate is a raster-based program, so if you zoom in too much, or your canvas is the wrong size, you will usually see some pixelation.

 With the right steps, you can make sure that every Procreate image comes out crisp and clean instead of blurry and pixelated.
 Let’s talk about how to get rid of this pixelation for good, and then why it happens in the first place.
 In this case, knowing why it happens helps with knowing how to fix it.